MicrosoftDocs/azure-docs/articles/digital-twins/tutorial-facilities-udf.md

 ## Prerequisites

-This tutorial assumes that you have completed the steps to [configure your Azure Digital Twins setup](tutorial-facilities-setup.md).
+This tutorial assumes that you have [configured your Azure Digital Twins setup](tutorial-facilities-setup.md).
 Before proceeding, make sure that you have:
 - an [Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F),
 - an instance of Digital Twins running,
 - the [Digital Twins C# samples](https://github.com/Azure-Samples/digital-twins-samples-csharp) downloaded and extracted on your work machine,